Former Hernando County schools superintendent Lori Romano is making a quick rise through the ranks of the Pasco County school district.

 She would replace veteran administrator Tammy Rabon, who is retiring.

 As superintendent Kurt Browning brought Romano to the district, a handful of critics contended Pasco should not import Hernando's problems.
-At the same time, many observers predicted she would move up the ladder quickly.
+At the same time, though, many observers predicted she would move up the ladder quickly.